We have two sections of the FAQ - Therapy (below), and Techincal.

 Remember that unlike any past face-face experience with other therapists, this is a video.
 No one is going to force anyone to do anything.
 You or your child can switch the video off if they want to.
 No one is going to make anyone do anything.
 At the end of it all you will look back and realise you made a bigger deal of the obstacles than you actually experienced, and wonder what all the fuss was about!

 This really depends on the client. some people are close to a tipping-point for change and seem to need only one session, others need several viewings to settle into it.
-In any case you will have unlimited viewing for one year.

 If you have waited 36 hours I would also recommend you check all your email accounts (clients sometimes use different emails for purchasing and correspondence), including the spam filters and filters of your spouse or PayPal account holder.